Sexual and gender violence can happen anywhere, but we’re here to help, wherever you’re headed. You may be far from Harvard, but you're not alone.

 You can report the assault to law enforcement if it is safe to do so.
 This could lead to finding the person(s) responsible and preventing others from experiencing assault.
 Or it may not; they may not be found, they may not be charged, or there may not be laws against what happened to you in your host country.

 If you'd like to discuss potential security or legal concerns before making the decision to report to police, first contact International SOS by phone at +1-617-998-0000 or through the Assistance App.
 Case managers can provide information on local laws and the capabilities of local law enforcement.
-They can also advise on filing a local police report, provide a list of local lawyers, contact your local diplomatic representation (if available), and coordinate with Harvard’s Title IX Office or Office for Sexual and Gender-Based Dispute Resolution.
+They can also advise on filing a local police report, provide a list of local lawyers, contact your local diplomatic representation (if available), and coordinate with Harvard’s Office for Gender Equity or Office for Dispute Resolution.

 Formal Complaints and Legal Action